AEL-S/FetchAndRenderAPIdata/README.md

 Everything required to run this project is in this repository.
 You're welcome to fork and clone this repository and make it your own.

 <h2>Roadmap of future improvements:</h2>
-I will return to this code at a later date to update the styling.
+I will return to this code at a later date to update the styling and to make it reponsive so that it can be used on smaller devices.

 <h2>Support:</h2>
 Feel free to message me on LinkedIn (https://www.linkedin.com/in/anna-stegmann-77825b136/) if you have any questions.